PAIR-code/recommendation-rudders/llm-recs/llm-recs-webclient/README.md

 # LlmRecsWebclient

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Note: this will redirect API calls to http://localhost:8080/ This uses the backend API-server in ../appengine-server so you should also run in a separate tab:
+Note: this will redirect API calls to http://localhost:8080/ This uses the backend API-server in [`../appengine-server`](../appengine-server) so you should also run in a separate tab:

 ```sh
 cd ../appengine-server
 npm run start
 ```

 You'll see local logs printed there form the backend server.
 This backend server will itself you gcloud default credentials, so it assumes you have that setup.
-You can see the docs in ../appengine-server/README for more information.
+You can see the docs in [`../appengine-server/README`](../appengine-server/README) for more information.

 ## Code scaffolding